-MYOR Wins Top Prize at Annual Digital Health Conference
+MYOR’s Top Prize at the Annual Digital Health Conference

-Israeli startup develops ground-breaking diagnostic platform for the prediction and prevention of Eczema in toddlers
+The Israeli startup got a big boost with its ground-breaking diagnostic platform for the prediction and prevention of Eczema in toddlers

 (Left) CEO of MYOR Idan Katz.
 Photo Credit: Niv Kantor and Elad Gutman | People and Computers

-A few months back a company called MYOR came to us for help on designing and developing their decision support system for the prediction and prevention of atopic dermatitis (Eczema) in toddlers.
+A few months back a company called MYOR sought our expertise on designing and developing its decision support system for the prediction and prevention of atopic dermatitis (Eczema) in toddlers.

 The prevalence of this chronic illness has tripled worldwide over the last quarter century.
-Doctors speculate the rapid increase is linked to environmental factors such as seasonality, climate, air pollution, as well as lifestyle choices such as frequent bathing and use of scented lotions, shampoos and soaps, which can dry out skin and affect its overall health.
+Doctors believe it is linked to environmental factors such as seasonality, climate, air pollution, as well as lifestyle choices such as frequent bathing and use of scented lotions, shampoos and soaps These products can dry out skin and affect its overall health.

-The existing digital solutions for dealing with the illness are limited.
-They can only manage the condition and treat the symptoms, not offer predictions or a preventive care regiment.
+Existing digital solutions for dealing with the illness are limited.
+They can only manage it and treat the symptoms, not offer predictions or preventive care suggestions.

-Recognizing this gap, MYOR began to build a massive database involving millions of Eczema cases.
-With this huge trove of data it then developed a comprehensive diagnostic platform for preventive-care options.
-If used successfully and in time, the platform could spare children susceptible to the illness a lot of undue suffering.
+Recognizing this gap, MYOR built a massive database involving millions of Eczema cases.
+The company then developed a comprehensive diagnostic platform that generates preventive-care options.
+If used successfully and in time the platform could spare children susceptible to the illness a lot of undue suffering.
 It would also save on the cost of future treatments.

-“Our skin reflects our health and can be used as a window into the body, using biological markers associated with various health conditions,” MYOR’s CEO Idan Katz recently stated in an interview.
+“Our skin reflects our health and can be used as a window into the body, using biological markers associated with various health conditions,” MYOR’s CEO Idan Katz stated in a recent interview.

-MYOR’s platform uses AI tools to produce data on a child’s skin condition, giving doctors a better sense of how susceptible he or she is to skin asthma and related food allergies, which often accompany atopic dermatitis.
+MYOR’s platform uses AI to produce data on a child’s skin condition, giving doctors a better grasp of how susceptible he or she is to skin asthma and related food allergies, which often accompany atopic dermatitis.

-MYOR was under a strict deadline to get its product ready for the conference, a major event attended by hundreds of experts in health innovation as well as technology incubators and VC managers.
+MYOR was under a strict deadline to get its product ready for the conference, a major event attended by hundreds of experts in health innovation and VC managers.
 Spectory was proud to have delivered it on time.

-This meant business support in the form of a sizeable cash injection and a chance to work with leading accelerators like IBM Alpha Zone and eHealth Ventures.
+This meant a sizeable cash injection and a chance to work with leading accelerators like IBM Alpha Zone and eHealth Ventures.

 We congratulate MYOR on this stunning accomplishment.
-We wish the company the best of luck in the new decade and are thrilled to continue our innovative partnership.
+We wish the company the best of luck going forward and are thrilled to continue our innovative partnership.